9 Dreamy Islands to Visit on Your Next Cruise Holiday

-Foodies can try a variety of local specialties, including a malasada, Hawaii's version of a doughnut.
+Foodies can try a variety of local specialities, including a malasada, Hawaii's version of a doughnut.
 If you love a good cup of coffee, don't miss trying Hawaiian coffee.
 Did you know there are around 600 coffee farms in Hawaii?
-Some farmers, like Kona Joe, have even utilized winemaking techniques, like training their trees to grow like grapevines, in order to further improve the quality of their beans.
+Some farmers, like Kona Joe, have even utilised winemaking techniques, like training their trees to grow like grapevines, in order to further improve the quality of their beans.

 7. French Polynesia